 center takes either an address (just as you would type into Google Maps) or latitude and longitude data. zoom is the level of zoom, and size is the width and height of the image. sensor is false on the assumption that there is no location awareness on the device you are sending the data to: if you were sending the static map to an iPhone or other device with location awareness, this could be switched to true.

 Using the URL to produce an image is the simplest thing in the world – just put the URL as the

 & where necessary if you want the page to remain valid.
 For example, this:

-…produces the image you see above.
-Much more is possible, including routes, markers, and highlighted areas, and different formats for the image.
-For further information, consult the site for Google Map's API
+…produces the image you see at the top of this article.
+Much more is possible, including routes, markers, and highlighted areas, and different formats for the image; the responsive issue I will deal with in a separate article.